pieterbos/PrintBone/README.md

 Open bell.scad and set the part variable to "all" to render the entire trombone

-You might want to edit tuning_slide.scad with a lower detail level, because it slows everything down.
+You might want to edit tuning_slide.scad with a lower detail level if you want to make changes, because it slows everything down.

+The ```generate_trombone.sh``` script generates all the models in STL format, with many openscad instances running in parallel.
+It should take about 20-30 minutes at full detail.

+# Instructions for building your own

+1. Print the STL files or generate your own STL files and print those
+2. Glue the joints together.
+Superglue works well if you print it in PLA.

+# How large a printer do I need?
+The current model is meant to be printed on a printer that can print at least 21*22*20 centimeters.
+It can be modified for smaller or larger printers relatively easily.

-#Known issues
+# Known issues

-It needs to be shortened a bit, because it does A=440 almost the tuning slide all the way in.
+- It needs to be shortened a bit, because it does A=440 with the tuning slide almost all the way in.